Because of the pandemic, so many folks are working from home with kids when they didn’t expect to be…

 A simple fix for this is time blocking out what you want to achieve.

-(On a side note, it also might help if you take up this addiction).
+(On a side note, it also might help if you take up a coffee addiction).

 You can then use a variety of techniques – such as the Pomodoro Technique- to chunk up the time you spend on certain tasks.